kwaroran/character-card-spec-v3/SPEC_V3.md

 @@@activate_every 4
 ```

-On backfilling V2, the application *SHOULD* consider remove all decorators.
+On backfilling V2, the application *SHOULD* remove all decorators.

 ### `@@activate_only_after`